-- Current NYU Shanghai junior students majoring in Business & Finance or Business & Marketing.
+- Current NYU Shanghai junior students majoring in Business & Finance, Business & Marketing, Economics, and Data Science.

 - Students who will be in Shanghai for their entire senior year.
 Students studying away from Shanghai in the fall semester of their senior year will not be eligible for the program.

-- Cumulative GPA of 3.8 or higher by the end of their first five semesters of undergraduate study.
+- Cumulative GPA of top 10% or higher by the end of their first five semesters of undergraduate study.